cloudmesh/technologies/chapters/tech/redis.md

 perform poorly when implemented with traditional relational databases.

-> ``Salivator Sanfilippo (Creator of open-source database Redis) makes
+> "Salivator Sanfilippo (Creator of open-source database Redis) makes
 > a strong case that Redis does not need to replace the existing
 > database but is an excellent addition to an enterprise for new
-> functionalities or to solve sometimes intractable problems'' [@redis-book-2016].
+> functionalities or to solve sometimes intractable problems" [@redis-book-2016].

 A widely used use pattern for Redis is an in-memory cache for web-applications and the other being the use of pattern for REDIS for